-The Network Server's Basic security policy is documented in the secion Basic Network Server security policy.
+The Network Server's Basic security policy is documented in the section Basic Network Server security policy.
 Most likely, you will want to customize your own security policy.
-For example, you might want to restrict the server's liberal file i/o permissions which let the server backup to and restore from any location in the local file system.
+For example, you might want to restrict the server's liberal file i/o permissions which let the server backup/restore and export/import to or from any location in the local file system.
 Customizing the security policy is simple:

 - A template policy lives in the Derby distribution at demo/templates/server.policy.
-Copy the from this location to your own file, say myCustomized.policy.
+Copy the file from this location to your own file, say myCustomized.policy.
 All of the following edits take place in your custom file. - Replace the \${derby.install.url} variable with the location of the Derby jars in your local file system. - Replace the \${derby.system.home} variable with the location of your Derby system directory.
-Alternatively, rather than replacing this variable, you can simply set the value of the derby.system.home system property when you boot the server.

-- Replace the \${derby.security.host} variable with the address of the network interface on which the server is listening.
-Note that the special wildcard address "0.0.0.0" is not understood by SocketPermission, even though Derby accepts this wildcard as a valid value for the -h option of the Network Server startup command.
-If you must grant blanket permission to this wildcard address, specify "" in the policy file - Refine the file permissions needed by backup/restore, import/export, and the loading of application jars.
+Alternatively, rather than replacing this variable, you can simply set the value of the derby.system.home system property when you boot the server. - You may want to restrict the socket permission for derbynet.jar, which by default accepts connections from any host ("").
+Note that the special wildcard address "0.0.0.0" is not understood by SocketPermission, even though Derby accepts this wildcard as a valid value for accepting connections on all network interfaces (IPv4). - Refine the file permissions needed by backup/restore, import/export, and the loading of application jars.